 Office Hours

 Dr. Rice holds a PhD in accounting, with an emphasis in fraud and forensic accounting.
 Prior to entering academia, Dr. Rice was an anti-fraud, compliance, and audit professional with 20 years of experience.
 As a practitioner, she managed forensic accounting engagements up to and including expert testimony and advised audit committees and executive leadership teams of small to mid-sized U.S. listed companies on risk and compliance matters.
-She was a founding member and Past President of the Spokane Chapter of the ACFE and a founding member of the Justice for Fraud Victims Project at Gonzaga University, for which she was awarded the ACFE’s 2010 Outstanding Achievement in Outreach/Community Service Award and the Spokane Police Chief’s Citizen Award.
+She was a founding member and Past President of the Spokane Chapter of the Associaiton of Certified Fraud Examiners (ACFE) and a founding member of the Justice for Fraud Victims Project at Gonzaga University.
+She was named the ACFE 2024 Educator of the Year, and received the ACFE’s 2010 Outstanding Achievement in Outreach/Community Service Award and the Spokane Police Chief’s Citizen Award.
 Dr. Rice is most interested in helping future anti-fraud professionals learn about the various specializations in the anti-fraud profession and in finding justice for those victimized by occupational fraud and abuse, including the colleagues, coworkers, and family members of the alleged perpetrators.

 Degree Program University